Shaheed Bir Uttam Lt. Anwar Girls College: History

-The school was re-named after Lt.
+The school was renamed after Lt.
 Md Anwar Hossain, who was killed in action in Jessore Cantonment during the Bangladesh Liberation War and received Bir Uttam gallantry award, in 1972.
-It was upgraded into a college in 1990.
+It was upgraded to a college in 1990.

 In April 2012, Concord Group awarded scholarships to students from the top ten schools in Dhaka including Shaheed Bir Uttam Lt.
 Anwar Girls School & College.

-The school started Taekwondo classes in 2013 in partnership with the Bangladesh Taekwondo Federation.
+The school started taekwondo classes in 2013 in partnership with the Bangladesh Taekwondo Federation.

-The school participated in the National Debate Festival '14.
-It also participated in the IGNITE competition organized by The Daily Star and Grameenphone.
+The school participated in the National Debate Festival '14 and the IGNITE competition organized by The Daily Star and Grameenphone.

-In January 2016, after the Government of Bangladesh increased the fees of some public schools in Dhaka including Shaheed Bir Uttam Lt.
+In January 2016, after the government of Bangladesh increased the fees of some public schools in Dhaka including Shaheed Bir Uttam Lt.
 Anwar Girls School & College the parents protested in the street.
 The government subsequently stopped the fee hike.

-Shaheed Bir Uttam Lt.
-Anwar Girls School & College had a 99.86 per cent pass rate in 2017 in Higher Secondary School Certificate examination.

-In 2018, the Shaheed Bir Uttam Lt.
-Anwar Girls School & College had a high school pass rate of 99.52 per cent, one of the highest.
+In Higher Secondary School Certificate examination, the educational institution had a 99.86 per cent pass rate in 2017 and 99.52 per cent in 2018, one of the highest.

-In 2022, Shaheed Anwar Girls college won the Inter-cantonment English Debate Competition in the college category and were runners-up in the school category.
+In 2022, Shaheed Anwar Girls College won the Inter-cantonment English Debate Competition in the college category and were runners-up in the school category.